Spain–United States relations: 20th century

-The Spanish Civil War 1936–1939
+Spanish Civil War 1936–1939

-President Franklin D. Roosevelt named his favorite historian Claude Bowers (1878–1958) as ambassador to Spain, 1933–39.
+President Franklin D. Roosevelt named his favorite historian Claude Bowers (1878–1958) as ambassador to Spain from 1933 to 1939.
 Bowers prophesied that Washington's unwillingness to take action during the Spanish Civil War would make wider war inevitable.
 His influence was minimal in Washington.

 When the Spanish Civil War erupted in 1936, the United States remained neutral and banned arms sales to either side.
 This was in line with both American neutrality policies, and with a Europe-wide agreement to not sell arms for use in the Spanish war lest it escalate into a world war.
 Congress endorsed the embargo by a near-unanimous vote.
 Only armaments were embargoed; American companies could sell oil and supplies to both sides.
 Roosevelt quietly favored the left-wing Republican (or "Loyalist") government, but intense pressure by American Catholics forced him to maintain a policy of neutrality.
-The Catholics were outraged by the systematic torture, rape and execution of priests, bishops, and nuns by anarchist elements of the Loyalist coalition.
+The Catholics insisted that lifting the embargo in favor of the Republican government "could only be the act of a hypocrite or a sucker" because, according to them, priests and nuns weren't given proper burials and were immolated by the anarchist elements of the Loyalist coalition.
 This successful pressure on Roosevelt was one of the handful of foreign policy successes notched by Catholic pressures on the White House in the 20th century.
 Nazi Germany and Fascist Italy provided munitions, and air support, and troops to the Nationalists, led by Francisco Franco.
 The Soviet Union provided aid to the Loyalist government, and mobilized thousands of volunteers to fight, including several hundred Americans in the Abraham Lincoln Battalion.
 All along the Spanish military forces supported the nationalists, and they steadily pushed the government forces back.
 By 1938, however, Roosevelt was planning to secretly send American warplanes through France to the desperate Loyalists.
 His senior diplomats warned that this would worsen the European crisis, so Roosevelt desisted.